 - Economic Development Opportunities

-Other indicators evaluated through the HIA will include chronic illness rates, obesity rates, bicycle and pedestrian crash data, quality of life/social cohesion, access to healthy foods and goods selection, and attainable housing availability.
+Other indicators evaluated through the HIA included chronic illness rates, obesity rates, bicycle and pedestrian crash data, quality of life/social cohesion, access to healthy foods and goods selection, and attainable housing availability.

-The public outreach campaign for this project will kick off with an outreach event in the spring of 2017.
-Following this event, the project corridor will be divided into 6 sections where stakeholder interviews and public charrettes will take place.
+The public outreach campaign for this project kicked off with an outreach event in the spring of 2017.
+Following this event, the project corridor was divided into 6 sections where stakeholder interviews and public charrettes took place.

 - Section 1 (May): Boca Raton